hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/workspaces.html.md

 **Prerequisites:** Before starting this guide, you should [get access to Terraform Enterprise](./access.html) and [configure VCS access](./vcs.html).

 At this point, you've done all the setup TFE needs, and can start using it for real work.
-Your first task should be to set up some Workspaces.
+Your first task should be to set up some workspaces.

 ## About Workspaces